eclipse/vorto/tutorials/tutorial_voicecontrol_alexa.md

 ## Prerequisite

-- You have successfully booked the following services:
+* [Book](https://www.bosch-iot-suite.com) the following Bosch IoT Suite services :
-	- Bosch IoT Things Service
+	- Bosch IoT Hub
-	- Bosch IoT Permissions Service
+	- Bosch IoT Permissions
 - [Publish](tutorial-create_and_publish_with_web_editor.md) an information model for the device to the Vorto Repository.
 - [Register](tutorial_register_device.md) the device in the Bosch IoT Suite.